pytchlang/pytch-tutorials/splat-the-moles/tutorial.md

 ### Choosing a random hole to pop out of

-And now we can write some code to get the mole to keep popping up in different holes.
+And now we can write some code to get the mole to keep popping up out of different holes.
 In Scratch, we might do something like

 ``` scratch
 forever